 Kaixin Auto Holdings Announces Acquisition SPA with Morning Star

-/EIN News/ -- BEIJING, Nov.
-04, 2022 (GLOBE NEWSWIRE) -- Kaixin Auto Holdings (“Kaixin” or the “Company”) (NASDAQ: KXIN) today announces the signing of a share purchase agreement with the shareholders of Morning Star Auto Inc. (“Morning Star”), according to which Kaixin will acquire 100% equity of Morning Star by issuing 100 million shares of Kaixin ordinary shares.
+BEIJING, Nov.
+04, 2022 (GLOBE NEWSWIRE) -- Kaixin Auto Holdings ("Kaixin" or the "Company") KXIN today announces the signing of a share purchase agreement with the shareholders of Morning Star Auto Inc. ("Morning Star"), according to which Kaixin will acquire 100% equity of Morning Star by issuing 100 million shares of Kaixin ordinary shares.

 Morning Star owns 100% equity of Wuxi Morning Star Technology Co., Ltd. and Henan Yujie Times Automobile Co., Ltd. At completion of the acquisition, Kaixin will own all assets and business operations related to the POCCO brand of electric vehicles (POCCO EV), which constitutes big progress toward Kaixin's successful transformation into a new energy vehicle manufacturing company.